RakhithJK/libarchive-libarchive-wiki/Filenames.md

  * If the bytes of the filename are consistent with UTF-8, the filename will be treated as UTF-8.

  * Otherwise, the format will use iconv() to attempt to convert the filename from the current user's default character encoding to UTF-8.
 If this succeeds, the converted filename will be used.
-Note:  On systems where iconv is unavailable, this step will be skipped.
+Note:  This step will necessarily fail if iconv() is unavailable or setlocale() has not been called.

  * As a fallback, we will assume the filename is in ISO-8859-1 and converted to UTF-8 accordingly.
 (Note this does not require iconv() or any similar software package.
 Converting ISO-8859-1 to UTF-8 is trivial:  byte values less than 128 are preserved as-is, byte values 128-255 are converted to two-byte UTF-8 equivalents.)